katerinaafadeeva/Razdelyaika/README.md

 # Razdelyaika
-An application for a social project "Razdelyaika" that helps people take care about environment, sort waste and participate in ecology-events in their cities
+Trial part of the application for "Razdelyaika".
+A project that helps people take care about environment, sort waste and participate in ecology-events in their cities